-Scripture reveals: The servant of the Lord must not strive; but be gentle to all men, apt to teach, patient, in meekness instructing those that oppose themselves (or are in opposition); if God peradventure will give them repentance to the acknowledgment of the truth; and that they may recover themselves out of the snare of the devil, who are taken captive by him at (or to do) his will (2 Timothy 3:24-26).
-This affirms where iniquities point of origin is!
+Apostle Paul wrote: The servant of the Lord must not strive; but be gentle to all men, apt to teach, patient, in meekness instructing those that oppose themselves (are in opposition); if God peradventure will give them repentance to the acknowledgment of the truth; and that they may recover themselves out of the snare of the devil, who are taken captive by him at (to do) his will (2 Timothy 2:24-26).
+This affirms where iniquity shall abound point of origin is!

-Iniquity shall abound is also described as blatant iniquity in God's Word: The fool has said in his heart, there is no God.
+Iniquity shall abound is also described as blatant iniquity in God's Word: The Psalmist wrote: The fool has said in his heart, there is no God.
 Corrupt are they, and have done abominable iniquity: There is none that does good (Psalm 53:1).
-Woe to them that draw (or drag) iniquity with cords of vanity (or falsehood), and sin as with a cart rope (Isaiah 5:18).
+The Prophet Isaiah wrote: Woe to them that draw (drag) iniquity with cords of vanity (falsehood), and sin as with a cart rope (Isaiah 5:18).

-Woe to them that devise iniquity, and work (or work out) evil upon their beds!
+The Prophet Micah wrote: Woe to them that devise iniquity, and work (work out) evil upon their beds!
 When the morning is light, they practice it, because it is in the power of their hand (Micah 2:1).
-It is unfortunate with some looking the other way; laws are violated, with iniquity shall abound becoming the norm of the day; rather than peaceful solutions.
+It is unfortunate that by looking the other way laws are violated; with iniquity shall abound becoming the norm of the day, rather than peaceful solutions!

-God's Word encourages endorsing the truths of His righteous way: By mercy and truth iniquity is purged (or atonement is provided): and by the fear of the Lord men depart from evil (Proverbs 16:6).
-Rejoice not in iniquity but rejoice in truth (1 Corinthians 13:6).
+God's Word encourages endorsing the truths of His righteous way: By mercy and truth iniquity is purged (atonement provided): and by the fear of the Lord men depart from evil (Proverbs 16:6).
+Apostle Paul wrote: Rejoice not in iniquity but rejoice in truth (1 Corinthians 13:6).

-We are seeing a lashing out of the tongue of condemnation; for political, or other gain, with no regard to the harm or damage it brings about, but rather one relishes in doing so.
+We are seeing a lashing out of the tongue for political or other gain; with no regard to the harm or damage it brings about, but rather relishing in doing so!

-Iniquity shall abound is a fulfilling of Scripture: This know that in the last days perilous times shall come (2 Timothy 3:1).
+Iniquity shall abound is a fulfilling of Scripture.
+Apostle Paul wrote: This know that in the last days (which we are in) perilous times shall come (2 Timothy 3:1).
 All that live godly in Christ Jesus shall suffer persecution.
-Evil men, and seducers shall wax (or grow) worse and worse, deceiving, and being deceived (2 Timothy 3:12-13).
+Evil men, and seducers shall wax (grow) worse and worse, deceiving, and being deceived (2 Timothy 3:12-13).

-When a nation begins to be overrun by the evilness of man; attempting to wipe out Christianity; one only has to fall back on God's Word, that tells the fate of those who have fallen into the role of the ungodly; unless repentance comes into the forefront.
+When a nation begins to be overrun by the evilness of man attempting to wipe out Christianity; one only has to fall back on God's Word, that tells the fate of those who have fallen into the role of the ungodly; unless repentance comes to the forefront.

-Scripture reveals: Blessed is the man that walks not in the counsel of the ungodly, nor stands in the way of sinners, nor sits in the seat of the scornful (Psalm 1:1).
+The Psalmist wrote: Blessed is the man that walks not in the counsel of the ungodly (wicked), nor stands in the way of sinners, nor sits in the seat of the scornful (Psalm 1:1).
 The ungodly are not so: but are like the chaff which the wind drives away (Psalm 1:4).
 For the Lord knows the way of the righteous; but the way of the ungodly shall perish (Psalm 1:6).

-Scripture reveals that iniquity shall abound; but it also gives encouragement to the believer in Christ: Who shall separate us (the believer) from the love of Christ?
+Scripture reveals that iniquity shall abound; but it also gives encouragement to the believer in Christ.
+Apostle Paul wrote: Who shall separate us (the believer) from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword (Romans 8:35)?

 No, in all these things are are more than conquerors, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord (Romans 8:37-39).

-Riotous times may come; dissension may arise, but the hope of the believer is in God's provision.
-After iniquity shall abound are found these words: He that shall endure to the end, the same shall be saved (Matthew 24:13).
+Riotous times may come; dissension may arise, but the hope of the believer is in God's provision!
+After stating that iniquity shall abound are found these words: Jesus said: He that shall endure to the end, the same shall be saved (Matthew 24:13).
 Let us, the believers in Christ, hold fast to many assurances found in God's Word, towards the future of the faithful; for there is no such assurance to those who have not found the love of Christ in their heart.

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.